weareferal/craft-env-sync/README.md

 ## Troubleshooting

-If you are getting errors when you try to pull/push databases or assets, the first thing to check is the Craft logs at `storage/logs/web.log`.
-All errors should be logged here.
-The most likely issue is with your credentials, so double check that those are OK.
+If you are getting errors while pushing/pulling/creating/restoring or pruning, the first thing to check is the Craft logs at `storage/logs/web.log`.

+### Credentials

+For pushing and pulling, the most likely issue is with your credentials, so double check that those are OK.

+### Memory limit creating volumes

+When you create a new volume backup, it's possible that your PHP memory limit will cause the process to crash.
+Make sure your memory limit is > than the volume folder you are trying to backup.

 Brought to you by [Feral](https://weareferal.com).
 Any issues email [timmy@weareferal.com](mailto:timmy@weareferal.com?subject=Craft%20Env%20Sync%20Question)